A.O. Smith

 Normal Condensation or Minor Leak

-Condensation or water pooling around base of A.O.
-Smith gas water heater shortly after installation
+Condensation or water pooling around the base of an A.O.
+Smith gas water heater shortly after installation.

 Advertisements